ROMUSKING/bookbot/README.md

 # bookbot
-My first project on Boot.dev
+My first git project from Boot.dev

 This is my Nth attempt at learning programming, and this course keeps me going strong!!